ref2401/cg/README.md

 	- spotlight
 	- any light
 - on window resize
+- Shadow pass (can I run it once: computing a shadow factor and apply in to lighting computations?)
 	- shadow mapping
 	- ambient occlusion
 - normal mapping
 	- (Geometry shader)Vertex format.
 Get rid of tanget_h.
 Calc tangent space in the geometry shader.
 - post processing